evlaV/cecd/README.md

 ## cecd

-Many features of HDMI CEC make sense at a system-wide level instead of an application level.
+Many features of CEC make sense at a system-wide level instead of an application level.
 For example, handling wake/suspend synchronization of the device and the TV.
 Furthermore, some application-level features can make sense to expose without directly using the library, such as mapping remote control button presses to key inputs.
 Cecd aims to support all of these features: